 UFC 4-023-03 requires interior columns and/or walls to be evaluated for progressive collapse where there is underground parking or other uncontrolled public access.
 For the purposes of this standard and for applying the provisions of UFC 4-023-03, access control at controlled perimeters will not normally be considered to establish sufficient positive access controls for buildings within those perimeters to be considered to have controlled public access.
 For the purposes of this standard, positive access control will be considered to include (but not be limited to) electronic access control on all exterior doors.
-Where visitor processing makes locking visitor entrances during building operating hours impractical, providing personnel to control visitor access to individual buildings or groups of buildings should be coordinated with local physical security policies and procedures.
+Where visitor processing makes locking visitor entrances during building operating hours impractical, providing personnel to control visitor access can be considered positive control at those entrances.
+Controlled public access to individual buildings or groups of buildings should be coordinated with local physical security policies and procedures.